Inventor-Redux/Redocs/docs/inventor-reference/triggers/servers/server-update.md

 sidebar_position: 2
 hide_title: true
 keywords: [inventor.gg, redocs, documentation, Servers, server update]
-description: Triggers whenever a server the bot is in is updated.
+description: Triggers whenever a server the bot is in is updated.#
+finished: true
 ---
 # Server Update
 Triggers whenever a server the bot is in is updated.